 Hello, here is a little about me to help you consider if I might be the right person to share your journey.
 I am often given feedback by my clients that they experience me as warm, genuinely caring, gently challenging and that they were surprised how easy they found it to share his or her pain, loss, sadness and hopelessness, often for the very first time.
-I offer a no fee initial meeting of approx 30 mins.
+I offer a no fee initial meeting of approx. 30 mins.
 I work hard to offer deepest empathy and I feel immensely privileged and moved to be invited into my clients' sometimes traumatic and troubled pasts, as we begin together to explore deep emotional wounds.
 I have enormous respect for the courage it often takes to begin to gradually and gently reveal the most painful and difficult, long buried hurts.

-During my 23+ years as a counsellor, trainer and supervisor, I have accumulated over 23,000 hours of supervised Person-Centred client hours.
+During my 29+ years as a counsellor, trainer and supervisor, I have accumulated well over 25,000 hours of supervised Person-Centred client hours.
 I regard myself to be a mature, sensitive and very experienced practitioner and offer a wealth of working with a very wide variety of people, and an even wider range of issues, problems and difficulties.
 I aim to help my clients HEAL not simply learn to manage their symptoms.
 A significant number of my clients find me through recommendations of others I have worked with.

 Photographs of my first floor dedicated counselling room.